Welcome to Marlcliffe Primary!

 Introduction to the school

-• The Reception class teachers are called Mrs Ward, Mrs Dawson, Miss Atkinson, Mrs Lloyd and Mrs House and they are supported by some Teaching Assistants, Mrs Chatterton, Mrs Dawson, Mrs Taylor, Mr Kenworthy, Mrs Smith and Miss Bestford.
+• The Reception class teachers are called Mrs Ward, Miss Atkinson, Mrs Chatterton and Mrs House and they are supported by some Teaching Assistants, Mrs Chatterton, Mrs Dawson, Mr Kenworthy, Mrs Savage Mrs Allison and Mrs Broadway.
 If you have any queries there are a number of people in school who can help you:

 In the school office we have Mrs Hanson (School Manager), Mrs Harvey, and Miss Codd and who will be able to advise you on any queries about the admissions application process or uniform.